adekunleadekoya/GetAndCleanData/README.md

 - get.tidy.dataset   --  this function is where merges and other cleaning operations , outlined in the 5 instructional steps above , happen

-- get.activity.names.from_activity_numbers -- this is where the numeric activity numbers are mapped to the corresponding activity labels/descriptions
+- get.activity.names.from_activity_numbers -- this function is where the numeric activity numbers are mapped to the corresponding activity labels/descriptions

     get.tidy.dataset<-**function(s.working_dir ='C:/New   Folder/Data Science/Getting and Cleaning Data/data/UCI HAR Dataset',